 How do students communicate with teachers during an asynchronous day?

-Students and families can contact teachers by email, Canvas, and/or Teams during an Asynchronous Remote Learning Day.
+Students and families can contact teachers by email and/or through Canvas during an Asynchronous Remote Learning Day.

 What if we experience technical difficulties?